How To Do A Scissor Sweep BJJ Step By Step

 how to build a tough bjj half guard game

-A good jiu-jitsu scissor sweep demands that you take care of several parameters while playing it.
-Therefore, you should install solid grips within your opponent, and you should use your legs correctly, also you need to deal effectively with your opponent’s weight.
+You should install solid grips within your opponent and use your legs correctly.
+Also, you need to deal effectively with your opponent’s weight.

-• Scissor Sweep Grips
+Scissor Sweep Grips

 Here is a good BJJ video tutorial about how to set up grips while performing the scissor sweep by John Danaher.